 At the time it was an unprecedented happening, no World Cup match had been won with such a move up until that point.
-A fortnight later it was overtaken by Joel Stransky's intervention in the final for the against the , again in extra time.
+A fortnight later it was overtaken by Joel Stransky’s intervention in the final for the Springboks against the All Blacks, again in extra time.

 It remained the most magical of World Cup moments for England fans but was again usurped in 2003 by Wilkinson, but what can’t be denied is the boost it gave England which led to a string of victories over an opponent which had been stubbornly difficult to beat for more than a decade.
 Jonah Lomu et al were to overshadow that achievement in the semi-final but in terms of Anglo-Australian rivalry it was a pivotal moment.
 The balance of power had shifted.